sethherr/soulheart/index.markdown

 Some manufacturers are more popular than others - and since we expect people to be searching for more popular ones more frequently, it's important to make them show up first &mdash; for example, if you input a "t", the first manufacturer to select should be "Trek", not "Tacx".

 <div class="panel panel-default" id="sh-example-priority-select-panel"><div class="panel-body"><div class="form-group">
-<label>Bicycle Manufacturers with priority <small>from <a href="https://bikeindex.org/manufacturers">Bike Index</a></small></label>
+<label>Bicycle Manufacturers with priority <small>data from <a href="https://bikeindex.org/manufacturers">Bike Index</a></small></label>
 <select class="form-control" id="sh-example-priority-select"></select>
 </div></div>
 </div>

 Items with equal scores are ordered alphanumerically.
 So in the manufacturers example above, manufacturers are grouped in broad levels of popularity - 10, 100, 250 & 500 - higher numbers show up first.
-This example uses [manufacturers.tsv](https://github.com/sethherr/soulheart/blob/gh-pages/example_sources/manufacturers.tsv)
+This example uses [manufacturers.tsv](https://github.com/sethherr/soulheart/tree/master/example_data_sources/manufacturers.tsv)

 Set a `priority` to organize the way items are ordered.